jakobzhao/geog4572/labs/lab01/readme.md

 ## 4. Deliverable

 Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
-In this lab, you are excepted to **ONLY** submit the url of the GitHub repository to the **Canvas Dropbox** of this course. (for example, the url for submission should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`, rathern than `https://[account_username].github.io`. ) To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
+In this lab, you are excepted to **ONLY** submit the url of the GitHub repository to the **Canvas Dropbox** of this course. (for example, the url for submission should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`, rather than `https://[account_username].github.io`. ) To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.There are two types of submissions depending on whether you have taken GEOG 371 or 571 before.

 ### **For those who have not taken GEOG 371 or 571**